Silobreaker/MaltegoDocumentation/index.md

 ### Search Forum Posts
 > Any &rarr; `silobreaker.Document`

-> Search Silobreaker for forum post documents that mention the input entity.
-This transform is based on digests from our premium partners and requires subscriptions with them to work.
-Premium partners: Intel 471, Flashpoint.
+> Search Silobreaker for forum post documents that mention the input entity

+Forum posts are digest summaries based on various chatrooms and forums from the dark and surface web.
+We access this data through our premium partners and as such only users with subscriptions to these partners will be able to retrieve and view these documents in Silobreaker.
+Premium partners include: Intel 471, Flashpoint.

 ### Search News
 > Any &rarr; `silobreaker.Document`